 But you signed a contract.

-The honorable thing to do if you hate it, is find another job.
+The honourable thing to do if you hate it is to find another job.

 The RIGHT Way To Blog About Your Job

 If you want to blog about your job, why not undertake some technical research or write a paper about a particular aspect of your role.
 Let your manager see it and then publish with their blessing.